 But thanks to the invention of the internet–and improving regulations and enforcement–newbies have less to worry about these days.
 Unfortunately, bucket shops are still out there so beware!

 Luckily for you, we at BabyPips.com are more than willing to help you avoid entrusting your hard-earned cash to these nasty bucketeers.

-To help you separate the good brokers from the bad ones, we’ve come up with ReviewPips.com, where fellow forex traders were kind enough to post their feedback on brokers.
+To help you separate the good brokers from the bad ones, make your way to the Forex Brokers Forum, where fellow forex traders kindly share their feedback and experiences about a vast collection of brokers.